 5) Black Pepper – Black pepper is the slightly less intrusive version of curry powder.
 It’ll deter cats but won’t leave your garden smelling.
 Again, there are some moral questions which need to be asked when it comes to using black pepper and how it may affect cats.

-It originated in Germany where some clever clogs biologist decided to create a hybrid plant with one purpose: Keep cats away.
+It originated in Germany where some clever clogs biologist decided to create a hybrid plant with one purpose: To keep cats away.

 Of course, there are also purpose-made cat repellents which you can sprinkle across your garden to deter cats.
 You have to continuously reapply the repellents to your garden until the cat gets the message and you can finally stop applying it.